top of page

 What is Spinal Decompression for Back Pain?

 Spinal decompression for the back is done using motorized traction with straps attached around your pelvis and your trunk.
 It is designed to relieve compression and help reduce pain.
-This spinal decompression is done by gently stretching the spine and taking pressure off of the discs.
-These discs are gel-like cushions between the vertebrae of the spine and sometimes become compressed.
+This spinal decompression is done by gently stretching the spine and taking pressure off the discs.
+These discs are gel-like cushions between the spine's vertebrae and sometimes become compressed.
 They are relieved by undoing the pressure through decompression.
 Herniated and bulging discs can realign within the spine.
-This realignment of the spine may allow pinched nerves to become free and may allow increases in overall nutrient, water, oxygen transfer, and overall spine health.
+This realignment of the spine may allow pinched nerves to become free and may allow increases in overall nutrient, water, and oxygen transfer, as well as overall spine health.

-The Cox® Table allows the decompression therapy chiropractor to feel the exact tissue tension, as well as sense the patient’s response to decompression treatment.
-This hands on approach allows the chiropractor to respond to the patients needs in the moment.
+The Cox® Table allows the decompression therapy chiropractor to feel the exact tissue tension and sense the patient’s response to decompression treatment.
+This hands-on approach allows the chiropractor to respond to the patient's needs in the moment.

 bottom of page